paulwire/Pin-Bot/README.md

 ---

 ### 👀 Check Current Pin (Everyone)
-Anyone in the conversation (admin or not) can check the currently pinned message:
+Anyone in the conversation can check the currently pinned message:

 ```
 @BotName check
 ```

-If no pinned message is set yet, the bot will inform the user.
+If no pinned message is set, the bot will inform the user.

 ---

 ### 🧵 Auto-Message on Member Join
-Whenever a new participant joins the conversation, the bot automatically sends the active pinned message (if one exists).
+Whenever a new participant joins a conversation, the bot automatically sends the active pinned message (if one exists).

-This ensures every new member immediately sees important information such as:

-- community rules
+Typical uses:
 - onboarding instructions
+- group rules
+- important links
 - announcements
-- links or guidelines

 ---

-### ❌ Message gets deleted on Member leave (Bot removed from conversation)
+### ❌ Auto-Delete on Bot Removal
-Whenever the bot gets removed from a conversation, it auto-deletes any previously pinned message.
+If the bot is removed from a conversation, it deletes the stored pinned message for that conversation.

 ---